ibm-cloud-docs/vpc/delete-vpc-api.md

 ```
 {: pre}

-The status of the subnet should change to `deleting` immediately, but it may take a few minutes for the subnet to be deleted, so that it no longer returns in the list queries.
+The status of the subnet changes to `deleting` immediately, but it might take a few minutes for the subnet to be deleted and it no longer returns in the list queries.

 ## Step 3: Delete all public gateways in the VPC, if any
 {: #deleting-pgs-api}